mayan-edms/Mayan-EDMS/docs/topics/development.rst

 Strings
 ~~~~~~~
 Quotation character used in **Mayan EDMS** for strings is the single quote.
-Double quote is used for multiline comments or HTML markup.
+Double quote is used for multiple line comments or HTML markup.

 Migrations
 ~~~~~~~~~~